biohackathon-japan/bh24-integrating-facial-analysis-into-pubcasefinder/paper/paper.md

 # Introduction

-As part of the BioHackathon Europe 2023, we here report...
+As part of the BioHackathon 2024, we here report...

 # Formatting